httpwg/http-extensions/draft-ietf-httpbis-priority.md

 a push ID that has not been promised, it SHOULD be treated as a connection error of type H3_ID_ERROR.

 Because the HTTP/3 PRIORITY_UPDATE frame is sent on the control stream and there are no ordering guarantees between streams, a client that reprioritizes a request before receiving the response data might cause the server to receive a PRIORITY_UPDATE for an unknown request.
-If the request stream ID is within bidirectional stream limits, the PRIORITY_UPDATE frame SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
+If the request stream ID is within the client-initiated bidirectional stream limits, the PRIORITY_UPDATE frame SHOULD be buffered until the stream is opened and applied immediately after the request message has been processed.
 Holding PRIORITY_UPDATES consumes extra state on the peer, although the size of the state is bounded by bidirectional stream limits.
 There is no bound on the number of PRIORITY_UPDATES that can be sent, so an endpoint SHOULD store only the most recently received frame.

-TODO: add more description of how to handle things like receiving PRIORITY_UPDATE on wrong stream, a PRIORITY_UPDATE with an invalid ID, etc.
+If a server receives a PRIORITY_UPDATE for a Stream ID that is not a request stream, this MUST be treated as a connection error of type H3_ID_ERROR.

+If a server receives a PRIORITY_UPDATE for a Stream ID that is beyond the stream limits, this MUST be treated as a connection error of type H3_ID_ERROR.

 # Merging Client- and Server-Driven Parameters {#merging}